jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (aa) removing any building work or class of building work from Schedule 1 as being building work for which a building consent is not required:
   (b) extending or clarifying the scope of any building work or class of building work listed in Schedule 1 as building work for which a building consent is not required:
   (c) restating, for the purpose of clarity, any building work or class of building work listed in Schedule 1.
+(2A) The Governor-General may, by Order in Council made on the recommendation of the Minister, amend Schedule 1A by adding to, removing, or amending any requirements for a small stand-alone dwelling or other provisions in clauses 2 and 3 of Schedule 1A.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 42 Owner must apply for certificate of acceptance if building work carried out urgently